 "We have to show that the public will insist on investigating this tragedy."

 Beata Baloghova, editor-in-chief Slovakia's leading SME broadsheet daily, called the murder "an attack on our ability to control politicians."

 Christophe Deloire, Reporters Without Borders (RSF) secretary-general said that "tonight Bratislava is the world capital of press freedom," after having held talks with Slovak Prime Minister Robert Fico earlier in the day.

 Deloire told AFP he had asked Fico, a leftist who does not shy away from using populist rhetoric, to "clearly express his regrets" for having publicly insulted journalists, something the RSF chief called "dangerous".

 Fico's office later issued a statement saying that there was "no call on the PM to apologise to journalists", denying Deloire's claim.

 Fico once told journalists they were "dirty, anti-Slovak whores" and used terms like "silly hyenas" and "slimy snakes" to describe the media.

 But in the wake of Kuciak's killing, he has vowed his government would "protect freedom of speech and the safety of journalists".

-Protesters held placards saying, "Journalists, don't be afraid, we are on your side!" while others held pictures with Fico's face crossed out.
+Protesters touted placards saying "journalists, don't be afraid, we are on your side!" while other held pictures with Fico's face crossed out.